Table of Contents

 Chord Formatting

-.
+Chords are written in curly braces, e.g. {C}, {Em}, or {C#m7}.
 The chord tone designation (first character) must always be a capital letter.
-Chords can also be compound, e.g. {F#m7/G#}
+Chords can also be compound, e.g. {F#m7/G#}, with the tone after the slash indicating the bass tone.

 The chord nomenclature you choose is entirely up to you.
-You can write in the "American" form (e.g. {Emi}
+You can write in the "American" form (e.g. {Emi} - e minor) or Latin ({Em} - e moll).
+However, due to inconsistencies in chords from various sources, we recommend Latin nomenclature.

-π‘ Simplicity is strength β if you're writing songs for a wide audience and it's not one that's built on complex chords, we recommend simplifying chords as much as possible.
+๐ก Simplicity is strength โ if you're writing songs for a wide audience and it's not one that's built on complex chords, we recommend simplifying chords as much as possible.

 Chord Position